pranatisreya/Smart_Exit/README.md

 EXIT” online gatepass system.
-This system, aptly named ”SMART EXIT,” serves as a testament to the efficacy of modern technology in simplifying and streamlining the traditionally cumbersome process of student departure requests within educational institutions.
-”Smart Exit: An Online Gatepass System for CBIT Students” marks a significant leap in modernizing access control procedures within organizations.
+This system, aptly named ”SMART EXIT,” serves as a testament to the efficacy of modern technology in simplifying and streamlining the traditionally cumbersome process of student departure requests within educational institutions.”Smart Exit: An Online Gatepass System for CBIT Students” marks a significant leap in modernizing access control procedures within organizations.
 Departing from conventional paper-based methods, this digital solution streamlines the process of requesting and managing gatepasses.
 In essence, it provides a sophisticated platform for individuals to submit access requests, obtain approvals, and monitor the status.
-1

 One of the primary features of the Smart Exit is its user-friendly interface.
 This design facilitates a smooth experience for users, allowing them to input necessary information effortlessly and navigate the system with ease.
 Real-time